thiviyanT/website/_news/2024-06-01-sony-RS-announcement.md

 title: "Research Scientist"
 ---

-I have started as working as a Research Scientist at <a href="https://www.ai.sony/">Sony AI</a>.
-I will be working on AI for scientific discovery.
+I have joined <a href="https://www.ai.sony/">Sony AI</a> as a Research Scientist!
+My work focuses on advancing AI-driven methods to accelerate scientific discovery, exploring new ways to uncover patterns in complex scientific domains.